 Am I allowed to work or go to school while attending the program?

-No. This is a full time program, and while we understand that you want to turn your life around, this program takes 24/7 commitment.
-After six months, you will be able to discuss options with your assigned counsellor about work opportunities, but you will not be able to participate in daytime external activities until your core program requirements are completed.
+No. We require you to fully commit to your recovery.
+After six months, you will be able to discuss options with your assigned counsellor about work opportunities, but you will not be able to participate in daytime external activities until you have completed the core requirements of the Program.

 Will I be allowed to leave the premises?

 Yes.
-When you aren’t involved in any programming, you’re free to come and go.
-However, for the first 30 days, you are not allowed overnight pass privileges, and you will need to be accompanied by a senior resident when offsite.
+When you aren’t involved in any programming, you are free to come and go.
+However, for the first 30 days you will need to be accompanied by a senior resident when offsite.

 Does my family have to be involved?